-The ACLU of Rhode Island is a non-profit organization promoting civil liberties, and has long opposed the criminalization of marijuana use on the grounds that it is an undue invasion of privacy, wastes enormous criminal justice resources, and is enforced in an arbitrary and racially discriminatory manner.
-For those reasons and others, the ACLU has actively supported more limited legislation authorizing the use of marijuana for medical purposes.2
+The American Civil Liberties Union of Rhode Island is a non-profit organization promoting civil liberties, and has long opposed the criminalization of marijuana use on the grounds that it is an undue invasion of privacy, wastes enormous criminal justice resources, and is enforced in an arbitrary and racially discriminatory manner.
+For those reasons and others, the ACLU has actively supported legislation authorizing the use of marijuana for medical purposes, as well as the broader decriminalization of marijuana.